43. PTP Client Sample Application

 43.5.3.
 PTP parsing

-The parse_ptp_frames() function processes PTP packets, implementing slave PTP IEEE1588 L2 functionality.
+The parse_ptp_frames() function processes PTP packets, implementing time receiver PTP IEEE1588 L2 functionality.

 static void